priaflanagan/Hello-World/README.md

 # Hello-World
-Trying to find code that recognized positive and negative language and similar wording
+Trying to find code that recognizes positive and negative language and similar wording